 That Vitacoustic during its death throes could not sell its masters, and after liquidation could draw no higher bid than $750 for the lot, reflected not only on the commercial potential of the product it recorded, but also on the nature of the record business in the late 1940s.
 A January 14, 1949 Billboard story, "Anybody Wanna Buy a Label?
 Indies Can't Sell," told of the difficulties failed independent companies had recently had in unloading their masters.
 The lead said, "Those indie diskeries who are finding the going too tough are having a hard time disposing of their labels at any price."
 It noted the difficulties that Leon Rene's Exclusive label and another unnamed firm were having in peddling their unreleased masters and artists' contracts: instead of trying to sell them, these operations were offering to give them away in exchange for receiving the royalties on the releases.
 The Billboard writer questioned record executives on this situation.
 The conclusion was that they had their hands full dealing with their own artists and selling their own records.
 Consequently they were adverse to taking on "additional artists and masters, even at bargain rates."

 The larger lesson to be learned from the Vitacoustic debacle is that knowing how to run a recording studio is not the same as knowing how to run a record company.
 Sure, the Harmonicats sold a lot of records in 1947.
 But the only recordings made at Universal Recording that year that are widely heard today were cut by a fellow named Muddy Waters.
-And there is no way Muddy's music would have met with approval from Bill Putnam and George Tasker!
-The proprietors of Aristocrat seem to have had mixed feelings about Muddy when they decided to record him, and they took their sweet time releasing his initial efforts, but they were willing to give him a chance.
+And there is no way Muddy's music would have met with approval from Bill Putnam and George Tasker.
+The proprietors of Aristocrat had mixed feelings about Muddy when they decided to record him, and they took their sweet time releasing his initial efforts, but they were willing to give him a chance.

 We still lack matrix numbers for a couple of Vitacoustic issues, which could give us clues as to when they were recorded.
 We also believe that there may have been pop singles on Vitacoustic 16 through 18 during the chaotic period just before the company filed for bankruptcy.
 We invite additions and corrections to this listing.